Mrs. Harris Goes to Paris: Plot

-In London in 1957, Mrs Ada Harris, a widow, works as a cleaning lady.
+In London in 1957, war widow Mrs Ada Harris works as a cleaning lady.
 Though she is hardworking and generous, Ada's clients offer her little consideration in return.
 She has two close friends in Vi and Archie, both her own age.

-Ada becomes obsessed with a client's haute couture Dior dress and longs for a similar dress of her own.
-After unexpectedly receiving a war widow's pension, she travels to Paris to try to purchase one.
-She stumbles into a showing of Dior's 10th-anniversary collection and is befriended by André, the Dior accountant, and Natasha, a Dior model.
-However, the Dior director, Claudine, resents Ada's intrusion into the exclusive world of haute couture and initially declines to accept Ada as a client.
+Ada becomes obsessed with a client's haute couture Dior dress and longs for a similar one of her own.
+After months of saving, she unexpectedly receives a war widow's pension, and travels to Paris to try to purchase one.
+Ada stumbles into a showing of Dior's 10th-anniversary collection and is befriended by André, the Dior accountant, and Natasha, a Dior model.

+However, Dior director Claudine resents Ada's intrusion into the exclusive world of haute couture and initially declines to accept Ada as a client.
 Fortunately for Ada, Dior has fallen on hard times and the company eventually agrees to accept a commission for payment in cash.

-Ada falls in love with a red dress called the Temptation, but a high-profile client spots her interest and spitefully places a competing order.
-Dior prioritizes the high-profile client, a regular, and Ada has to make do with a different style, in green.
+Ada falls in love with a deep red dress called the Temptation, but a high-profile client spots her interest and spitefully places a competing order.
+Dior prioritizes the existing client, and Ada has to make do with a different style, in green.

 While in Paris for fittings, Ada stays with André and encourages him to express his affection for Natasha, who shares his interest in existential philosophy.
-Ada herself catches the attention of a Marquis, who shows her kindness and invites her to spend time with him.
-She faces disappointment when the Marquis reveals he was only interested in Ada because she reminded him of a cleaning lady he had adored as a child.
-When Claudine sacks several Dior workers for financial reasons, Ada organises a strike and forces Claudine and Christian Dior to listen to André's ideas to modernise the business, including making the shop more accessible to less affluent buyers like Ada.
+Ada herself catches the attention of a Marquis, who shows her kindness, inviting her to spend time with him.
+She faces disappointment when the Marquis reveals he was interested in Ada because she reminded him of a cleaning lady he had adored as a child.

+When Claudine sacks several Dior workers for financial reasons, Ada organises a strike and forces Claudine and Christian Dior to listen to André's ideas to modernise the business.
+This includes making the shop more accessible to less affluent buyers like Ada.
 Claudine resigns in disgust, but is convinced by Ada to return, citing her leadership skills.
-Ada convinces André to reveal his romantic feelings for Natasha, leading to the two becoming a couple.
+Ada convinces André to reveal his romantic feelings for Natasha, leading to them becoming a couple.

 Ada returns to London with her dress, intending to show it off at a community dance.
-Before the dance, she lends it to a client, Pamela, an up-and-coming actress, who wears it to a social event.
-After Pamela stands too close to a heater, the dress catches fire and is ruined.
+Before doing so, she lends it to her client Pamela, an up-and-coming actress, who wears it to a social event.
+After Pamela carelessly stands too close to a heater, the dress catches fire and is ruined.

 When Ada's friends from Dior read about it in the newspaper, they send her the red dress she had originally wanted, after the buyer failed to pay.
-Ada wears the dress to the dance, where she becomes the centre of attention.
+She wears the dress to the dance, where she becomes the centre of attention.
 Seeing her resplendent in her dress, Archie tells Ada that she is a beautiful person, both inside and out.
 Archie and Ada dance.